The Darker the Berry the Sweeter the Photo

 on a popular magazine to fit European standards.
 Armed with courage and words, Lupita, stood up for herself and publicly shamed the magazine and the photographer for altering her looks.

-Even the beautiful former first lady Michelle Obama had constantly been referred to as an ape in heels by racists.
+First lady Michelle Obama had constantly been referred to as an ape in heels by racists.
 She learned to block it out, keep her head up, and lived by the mantra “When they go low, we go high.”
-Comedian Leslie Jones was attacked and bullied on Twitter and called “Big Lip Coon” and “Ape” after she was named as a lead character in Ghostbusters.
-Her website was even hacked and a picture of Harambe the Gorilla was posted on the top of her website.
+Teased, bullied, looked over, ignored, unwanted, dismissed, shunned, ridiculed, taunted, and undervalued; the battle for dignity comes is constant for the congress of the dark skinned.

-A witness to the layers of damage to the spirit of dark skinned women when they step in front of the camera Erskine admits “I am dealing with a whole bunch of things.
+A firsthand witness to the layers of damage to dark skinned women--he sees it when they step in front of the camera.
+“I am dealing with a whole bunch of things.
 Pysche.
 Self esteem.
 Baggage that they bring to the shoot “ He adds “Light skinned women may have some of the same issues.
 Hair issues, body issues, weight issues.
 But add on the stigma of being dark.
 With dark skinned women, I am dealing with their ability to see themselves in a different way.

-Visit Erskine Isaac at ivisionphoto.com or follow his work on Instagram at
+Visit Erskine Isaac at ivisionphoto.com or follow his work on Instagram @ivisionphoto